pdixon/emacs.d/README.markdown

 Paths:

 `tweaks`
 :   This is where all my setup and configuration lives.

-`snippets`
+`mysnippets`
 :   Text snippets for yasnippets.

+`mytemplates`
+:   Autoinsert file templates.

 `vendor`
 :   Third party packages.
+Where possible I'm moving to using submodules
+    to track these from upstream.

 # Vendor Libraries